Noaht8/alx-system_engineering-devops/0x15-api/README.md

 One popular way to expose an application and dataset is to use an API.
 Often, they are the public facing part of websites and micro-services so that allow outsiders to interact with them – access and modify their data.
 In this project, you will access employee data via an API to organize and export them to different data structures.

 This is a perfect example of a task that is not suited for Bash scripting, so let’s build Python scripts.

+## Resources
+### Read or watch:

+- Friends don’t let friends program in shell script
+- What is an API
+- What is an API?
+In English, please
+- What is a REST API
+- What are microservices
+- PEP8 Python style - having a clean code respecting style guide is really appreciated in the industry